mikke89/RmlUiDoc/pages/cpp_manual/debugger.md

 parent: cpp_manual
 ---

 RmlUi ships with a visual debugger plugin that you can use and modify to aid you in development.
-You can try it out in the _Rocket Invaders from Mars_ sample application by pressing F8.
+You can try it out on all the included samples, such as the _Rocket Invaders from Mars_ application, by pressing `F8`.

 ### Tools

 The tools included with the debugger are the following.

-#### On-screen log
+#### Event log

 The debugger puts in its own system interface layer to intercept the logging messages going out of RmlUi.
 The log beacon (a little exclamation mark) will become visible in the top-right corner of its context when a new log message has been sent.
-You can open the log by clicking on the beacon or opening the debugger and clicking on the 'Message Log' button.
+You can open the log by clicking on the beacon or opening the debugger and clicking on the `Event Log` button.

 #### Outline renderer

-If you click on the 'Outlines' button on the menu, the debugger will render red outlines around the bordered area of every element in the target context.
+If you click on the `Outlines` button on the menu, the debugger will render red outlines around the bordered area of every element in the target context.

-#### Visual debugger
+#### Element info

-If you click on the 'Element Info' button the menu, the visual debugger will open.
+If you click on the `Element Info` button the menu, the visual debugger will open.
 When this is open, mouse clicks on the target context will be intercepted; any element clicked on will become the debugger's active element.
 The debugger will show the following about the active element:

 * The content area (in blue), padding (in purple), border (in grey) and margin (in yellow) of the element on the debugged context.
 * The element's attributes.